skirtles-code/vue-examples/docs/guides/working-with-image-assets.md

 ## Assets and Build Tools

-You'll encounter the same problem with both Vite and Vue CLI (webpack).
+You'll encounter the same problem with both Vite and the old Vue CLI (webpack).

 Both tools have a convention of putting assets such as images in the folder `/src/assets`, but there's no special handling for that folder in those tools.
 Assets need to be imported into your JS/TS code, just like other dependencies.
 If they aren't imported then they'll be discarded as part of the tree-shaking process and won't be included in the final build output.